 Can You Freeze Ricotta Cheese?

 Can you freeze ricotta cheese?
-This recipe outlines the best ways to freeze and re-use leftover ricotta cheese.
+The answer is yes!
+This helpful recipe outlines the best ways to freeze and re-use leftover ricotta cheese for sweet and savory recipes.

 - Prep Time: 5